bodiddlie/bodiddlie.github.io/_posts/2016-06-21-ng-2-toh-with-ngrx-suite.md

 For me, this was one of the concepts that I had a hard time wrapping my head around.
 Not how the functions work, but in how they are actually consumed and mapped out to the rest of the application.

 The concept of a reducer is very simple.
-It's a pure function (meaning that it produces no side effects), that given a state, and an action, will return a new state, based on it's inputs.
+It's a pure function, meaning that it produces no side effects, that given a state, and an action, will return a new state.
 That textbook definition is all well and good, but what does it mean to us in practice?

 In ngrx/store, each reducer function is used to represent some branch of our application state.
 Let's look